nkouevda/albumr/README.md

     ./albumr.py http://imgur.com/a/adkET

-From album hash, with numbers in filenames, album title in directory name, and verbose output:
+From album hash, with numbers in filenames and album title in directory name:

-    ./albumr.py -ntv adkET
+    ./albumr.py -nt adkET

 ## License